-Away from the famed cities, and despite a population of eight million souls in a relatively small area, there are areas of staggering beauty and remoteness such as the Negev Desert, which remains home to Bedouin settlements, and the freakish phenomenon of the Dead Sea, the lowest point on Earth.
+Away from this famous city within a city, and despite a sizeable population in a relatively small area, Israel has many areas of staggering beauty and remoteness such as the Negev Desert, which remains home to Bedouin settlements, and the freakish phenomenon of the Dead Sea, the lowest point on Earth.

-But it's not all about history and places - Israeli food is as good as most in the Middle East, the locals have a strong and infectious desire for living life to the full and this is also a surprisingly good destination for family holidays.
-All this, and weather to knock ours into a cocked hat, is just a five hours away with daily direct flights.
-We predict this could be one of the big destinations for 2014.
+But it's not all about history - Israeli food is as good as most in the Middle East, and the locals have a strong and infectious desire for living life to the full.
+This is also a surprisingly good destination for family holidays with weather to knock ours into a cocked hat, and all just five hours away with daily direct flights.